 - SAE ARP 5580

 - SEMATECH “Failure Modes and Effects Analysis (FMEA)

-There are two approaches of FMECA; Bottom-up-approach and Top-down approach.
+There are two approaches to FMECA; Bottom-up-approach and the Top-down approach.

 When the system concept is already decided, a bottom-up approach will be beneficial.
 In the bottom-up approach, also known as the hardware approach, each component is studied individually, and when all components are considered the analysis is complete.